Academic Policies

 MyHub and Academic Records

 The Registrar’s Office provides student access to information about their academic record through the MyHub portal.
 Student Planning provides accurate, up-to-the-minute answers to commonly-asked questions through a standard web browser.
 MyHub provides real-time information about the course master, class schedule, and an unofficial transcript view that can be used for advising.
 Students can access their grades and register for classes through MyHub.
 MyHub can be accessed via https://portal.ehc.edu.
-The Dean’s Office in Academic Affairs mails progress reports to the student’s campus address for first-year students, transfers, and students not in good academic standing.
+The Provost's Office in Academic Affairs mails progress reports to the student’s campus address for first-year students, transfers, and students not in good academic standing.
 End-of-semester grade reports are made available via MyHub.

 Lyceum Requirement

 Emory & Henry schedules a wide range of cultural events each year, including speakers, films, art exhibits, musical programs, and theatrical presentations.
 As part of College graduation requirements, students must attend, each semester, a certain number of those events specifically designated as a part of the Lyceum program.
 Lyceum procedures and policies are listed in detail in the Academic Catalog.
 Information about a student’s Lyceum balance can be obtained at the Registrar’s Office.
 Please note that cell phones and/or other electronic devices must be turned off during Lyceum events.
-Text messaging, side conversations, and inappropriate behavior are not acceptable and can result in offenders being asked to leave the event without credit for attending.
+Text messaging, side conversations, and inappropriate behavior are not acceptable and can result in students being asked to leave the event without credit for attending.
 The Lyceum program has now expanded to include Barter Theatre performances.
 Students can now attend two (2) of the listed performances announced by the college per semester at a discounted rate when presenting a Student ID.
 Full participation is expected at Lyceum events.

 Copyright Policy